warsylewicz/webdev2/pages/_instructor-materials/_announcements.md

 Here are the key concepts we will cover this week:

-- **Vercel Postgres**: Learn how to use Vercel Postgres, a managed PostgreSQL database, to store and sync data.
+- **PlanetScale MySQL**: Learn how to use PlanetScale MySQL, a managed MySQL database.
 - **Prisma**: Learn how to use Prisma, an Object Relational Mapping (ORM) tool, to interact with your database.
 Avoid writing SQL queries and instead use Prisma's declarative API to perform CRUD operations.

 Week 12 Course Materials: https://webdev2.warsylewicz.ca/week12